 - Place to stay: talk to family members or even neighbors that your pet could stay with in case of an emergency.

-- First Aid Kit: it’s a good idea to have on hand especially in an emergency situation, you can purchase them at local pet stores or you can talk to your Veterinarian to check what they would recommend to have in them for your pets.
+- First Aid Kit: it’s a good idea to have on hand especially in an emergency situation, you can purchase them at local pet stores or you can talk to your Veterinarian to check what they would recommend having in them for your pets.